-able 1 - Project specific information.
-Project specific information Scope: This vibration report provides detailed real time vibration monitoring results at three locations within the site.
-Objectives: Comply with DIN 4150-3:1999 guidelines.
+Project Specific Information Scope: This vibration report provides detailed real time vibration monitoring results at three locations within the site.
+Objectives: Comply with DIN 4150-3:2016 guidelines and conditions C21 - C24 of the consent.
 Avoid or minimise vibration impacts from activities which could affect the nearby buildings (Kingscliff Tafe and residential properties).
 To minimise the generation of vibration which could affect the neighbours of the site, workers on the site and associated building and other members of the public.
 Establish and maintain good relationships with the neighbours and wider community.
-Key Issues and risks: While using mobile plant and conducting piling operations, nearby residential and commercial buildings and their occupants may be affected by vibration.
-A pre-work vibration assessment was carried out and compared to the DIN 4150-3:1999 Vibration Standards for Buildings, this information will determine possible impacts of other sensitive premises identified in the area.
-The PPV values for each time period (Day/Evening/Night) are listed below.
-Vibration generating activities that has likely contributed to the level of current vibration are Key Legislation/ Standards/ Guidance: listed in Appendix 2 and 3 of the Lendlease Noise and Vibration Management Plan.
-Protection of the Environment Operations Act 1997 (NSW) (POEO Act).
-The POEO Act is a key piece of environmental protection legislation and regulates activities via: Environmental protection licensing, as per schedule 1; Regulation of scheduled and non-scheduled activities; Environmental protection offences and penalties; and Establishment of a general duty of care to notify environment harm.
+Key Issues and Risks: Key Legislation/ Standards/ Guidance: Protection of the Environment Operations Act 1997 (NSW) (POEO Act).
+The POEO Act is a key piece of environmental protection legislation and regulates activities via: • Environmental protection licensing, as per schedule 1; Regulation of scheduled and non-scheduled activities; Environmental protection offences and penalties; and Establishment of a general duty of care to notify environment harm.

-Table 1 - Continued...
+Table 1.
+Continued...

-Vibrations in buildings Part 3: Effects on structures DIN4150-3 February 1999.

-This standard specifies a method of measuring and evaluating the effects of vibration on structures designed primarily for static loading.
+Project Specific Information Key Legislation/ Vibrations in buildings Part 3: Effects on structures DIN4150-3 February 2016.
+Standards/ Guidance: This standard specifies a method of measuring and evaluating the effects of vibration on structures designed primarily for static loading.
 It applies to structures which do not need to be designed to specific standards or codes of practice as regards dynamic loading.
 This standard also gives guideline values which, when compiled with, will not result in damage that will have an adverse effect on the structure's serviceability.
 In some cases, guideline values for a simplified evaluation are also given.